Astros vs. Red Sox Player Props Betting Odds

-The Boston Red Sox host the Houston Astros at Fenway Park on Monday at 7:10 PM ET.
-Those looking to place a player prop wager can find odds for Rafael Devers, Kyle Tucker and others in this contest.
+Player prop bet options for Rafael Devers, Kyle Tucker and others are available when the Boston Red Sox host the Houston Astros at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!